daiyi/blog/source/_posts/everything-I-do-feels-so-trite.md

 ### the environment is fucked and we're going to be responsible for affecting all humans

-Here's to hoping we hit the singularity and gain ultimate understanding as a global hivemind before we manage to destroy each other, so that the jokes rolling out of my mouth in a sad coping mechanism don't feel as trite as writing all of this in the time I could have used to apply for socially responsible software jobs does.
+Here's to hoping we hit the singularity and gain ultimate understanding as a global hivemind before we manage to destroy each other, so that the jokes rolling out of my mouth in a sad coping mechanism don't feel as trite as writing all of this in the time I could have used to apply for socially responsible software jobs.
+I'll speak up when I can.
+I'll fight if I'm able.
+I will escape if the worst happens (I'm not going to pretend tyler and I didn't talk about contingency plans).
+I will find a balance between paying back for the good things my society has given me and appreciating the things that make me happy about this life and I must do this asap.